JakeOtto/python_practice/chapter1/04_methods.md

 # Methods

-In the previous section, you learned that Python comes with a range of useful built in functions.
+In the previous section, you learned that Python comes with a range of useful built-in functions.
 In this section, you'll learn about methods.

 Methods are functions that are closely tied to a particular piece of data.